rethinkdb/rethinkdb-rs/1-get-started/drivers/writing-drivers.md

 Starting with RethinkDB 2.0 (`V0_4`), the server will process multiple queries in parallel rather than sequentially, and there is no guarantee that a read following a write on the same connection will "see" the results of the write as long as it's successful.
 (Previous versions of the server would process multiple queries on the same connection sequentially.)

 You should not release a connection in the pool as soon as you receive a response.
-Only release the connection when you receive a response of a type other than `SUCCESS_PARTIAL` or `SUCCESS_FEED`.
+Only release the connection when you receive a response of a type other than `SUCCESS_PARTIAL`.

 # Get help #